 Account information will be preserved on disabled accounts for 90 days or until instructed that it should be removed.
 The former employee’s supervisor will be notified of the impending removal, at 90 days, and the account will be removed.

 Separated employees whose accounts have been disabled will have an auto-reply on their email account stating the "person is no longer with the University."
 An email address will be listed where University business information can be sent, as will an email address for future personal correspondence with the separated employee (if desired).
 The auto-reply will remain in effect until the account is removed.

 All faculty/staff who are retired may request an ID with all rights, privileges and access including discounts, access to Lilly Center, etc. associated with the ID card

-Currently, Faculty/Staff parking permits do not expire, therefore, retired faculty/staff can continue to use the permit they have.
+Currently, Faculty/Staff parking permits do not expire, therefore, exiting faculty/staff can continue to use the permit they have.

 Notifying Other Offices

-The Office of Human Resources will notify, by email, the Accounting Office, Facility Management, Public Safety, the ID Desk, and Information Services (and other appropriate individuals/departments if appropriate) of the termination of the faculty/staff member upon the scheduling of the exit interview appointment.
+The Office of Human Resources will notify, by email, the Accounting Office, Facility Management, Public Safety, the ID Desk, and Information Services (and other appropriate individuals/departments if appropriate) of the termination of the faculty/staff member upon receipt of the Personnel Action Form confirming the termination.